dreamwayjgs/main-content-extraction-assessment-framework/README.md

 # Main content extraction Framework
+**(!NOTICE!)
+If you looking for the Grid, Centering, and Expanding (GCE) implimentation, available here: https://gitlab.com/dreamwayjgs/main-content-extractor-v2**

  A WebExtension based framework for the assessment of Main Content Extraction Methods from web pages.
 This framework provides four steps to assess the main content extraction methods:
    1. Crawling web pages
    1. Curation: Annotating and labeling web pages.